dylanhood/QuantRacer/README.md

 &emsp; • This version may be actively and/or inactively in progress.
 <br><br>

-<b>WARNING:</b> This is not an official Quantitative Trading Speed Math Application release.
+<b>WARNING:</b> This is not an official QuantRacer release.
 Use at your own risk.
 <br></br>
-This is an early-access view into the development of the web/mobile application, currently, titled "Quantitative Trading Speed Math Application".
+This is an early-access view into the development of the web/mobile application, currently, titled "QuantRacer".
 </details>

 ## Description